- Why Research

 San Francisco, California

-Seeking to identify biomarkers (molecular flags) that can predict response to therapy or risk of recurrence.
+- Seeking to identify biomarkers that can predict response to therapy or risk of recurrence.

-Tumor infiltrating immune cells and the gut microbiome are analyzed in ethnically diverse populations to identify biomarkers of response to immunotherapies.
+- Tumor infiltrating immune cells are analyzed to identify biomarkers of response to immunotherapies.

 Dr. Esserman is a surgeon and breast cancer oncology specialist, and is the Director of the Carol Franc Buck Breast Care Center at the University of California, San Francisco (UCSF).
 In 1996, she started the Center of Excellence for Breast Cancer Care at UCSF to integrate clinical care and research, automate tools for the capture of patient and clinical data, and develop systems to tailor care to biology, patient preference, and performance.